cllopes/reactathon/material/3_redux/2_react_redux/readme.md

 # Redux and React

-While `Redux` functions completely independently of of `React` and can be used in conjunction with any other framework or independently the author of the `Redux` library also created a library of **React bindings** or `Redux` called [react-redux](https://github.com/reactjs/react-redux).
+While `Redux` functions completely independently of of `React` and can be used in conjunction with any other framework for independently the author of the `Redux` library also created a library of **React bindings** or `Redux` called [react-redux](https://github.com/reactjs/react-redux).